Shrysxs/Shrysapp/README.md

-This is Shrysapp — a premium personal portfolio skeleton built with [Next.js](https://nextjs.org) App Router, TypeScript, and Tailwind CSS.
+This is Shrysapp — a simple personal portfolio skeleton built with [Next.js](https://nextjs.org) App Router, TypeScript, and Tailwind CSS.

 ## Getting Started